OfficeRepo/studio/README.md

 1.  **User Sends a Message**:
     *   You type a question into the chatbox and hit "Send".
     *   **File**: `src/app/(app)/chat/page.tsx`
-    *   **Logic**: This React component captures your input.
-The `handleSendMessage` function adds your message to the chat history and calls a Server Action to get the AI's response.
+    *   **Logic**: This React component captures your input and calls a Server Action to get the AI's response.

 2.  **Calling the Backend (Server Action)**:
     *   The frontend calls the `answerVulnerabilityQuestions` function.
     *   **File**: `src/app/actions.ts`
-    *   **Logic**: This file acts as a secure bridge between the frontend (client) and the backend.
-It safely exposes your AI flow to the chat component without revealing any server-side code or secrets.
-It simply passes the request along to the AI flow.
+    *   **Logic**: This file acts as a secure bridge, passing the user's question from the client to the server-side AI flow.

 3.  **Orchestrating the AI (AI Flow)**:
     *   The action calls the `answerVulnerabilityQuestions` flow.
     *   **File**: `src/ai/flows/answer-vulnerability-questions.ts`
     *   **Logic**: This is the application's "brain".
-It receives your question and makes the first call to the Medtronic GPT API.
-It also defines the "tools" (like `get_findings`) that the AI is allowed to use.
+It receives the question and makes the first call to the Medtronic GPT API.
+It also defines the "tools" (like `get_findings` or `get_product_list`) that the AI is allowed to use.

 4.  **AI Decides to Use a Tool**:
     *   The Medtronic GPT API analyzes your question and the list of available tools.
 It determines that to answer your question, it needs data from DefectDojo.
     *   It sends a response back to our application saying, "I need to call the `get_findings` tool with these arguments (e.g., `productName: 'CLEM'`)."

 5.  **Executing the Tool (Fetching Data)**:
-    *   The AI flow (`answer-vulnerability-questions.ts`) receives the AI's request to use a tool.
+    *   The AI flow receives the AI's request to use a tool.
     *   It calls the appropriate function from the `services` directory.
     *   **File**: `src/services/defectdojo.ts`
     *   **Logic**: This file is responsible for all communication with the DefectDojo API.
-The `getFindings` function builds the correct API URL with the right filters (e.g., `.../api/v2/findings/?test__engagement__product=10&severity=Critical`) and fetches the live vulnerability data.
+It handles authentication, builds the correct API URL, fetches the live data, and validates it with Zod schemas.

 6.  **Sending Data Back to the AI**:
-    *   The data from DefectDojo (as JSON) is returned to the AI flow.
+    *   The data from DefectDojo is returned to the AI flow.
-    *   The flow then makes a *second* call to the Medtronic GPT API, sending the original question plus the new data from the tool.
+    *   The flow then makes a *second* call to the Medtronic GPT API, sending the original question plus the new data.
 It essentially says, "Here's the data you asked for; now you can form your final answer."

-7.  **Generating the Final Answer**:
+7.  **Generating and Displaying the Final Answer**:
-    *   The Medtronic GPT API uses the provided data to generate a human-readable, Markdown-formatted answer.

-8.  **Displaying the Response**:
-    *   The final answer is sent all the way back through the call stack (Flow -> Action -> Page).
+    *   The Medtronic GPT API generates a human-readable, Markdown-formatted answer, which is sent all the way back through the call stack and rendered on the chat page.
-    *   The `ChatPage` component receives the answer, adds it to the chat history, and renders it on the screen for you to see.

-### Key Directories and Files

-*   **`src/app/`**: The core of the Next.js application, containing all pages and routes.
-    *   `src/app/(app)/layout.tsx`: The main layout for the application, including the sidebar and header.
-    *   `src/app/(app)/chat/page.tsx`: The chat interface component.
-This is the UI you interact with directly.
-    *   `src/app/actions.ts`: The bridge between your UI and your backend logic (Server Actions).
-*   **`src/ai/`**: Contains all the AI-related logic.
-    *   `src/ai/flows/answer-vulnerability-questions.ts`: The central AI flow that orchestrates the conversation, manages tool use, and calls the Medtronic GPT API.
-*   **`src/components/`**: Reusable React components used throughout the application.
-    *   `src/components/ui/`: Components from the ShadCN UI library (Button, Card, etc.).
-*   **`src/services/`**: Modules for interacting with external APIs.
-    *   `src/services/defectdojo.ts`: The only place where the application communicates with the DefectDojo API.
-It handles authentication, data fetching, and shaping the data for the AI.
-    *   `src/services/defectdojo-maps.ts`: Contains hardcoded mappings for product and tool names to their DefectDojo IDs, ensuring reliable lookups.
-*   **`src/context/`**: Manages shared state across the application.
-    *   `src/context/DataContext.tsx`: Holds the chat message history so it can be accessed by any component.
-*   **`README.md`**: (This file) Project documentation.
-*   **`DEPLOY.md`**: Step-by-step instructions for deploying the application to a server.
-*   **`.env`**: Your local environment file where you store secret API keys.
-This file is not and should not be committed to Git.